 - 1. First, check the ladders and controls in the project using the following steps.
 If a project contains more than one allelic ladder, each ladder must be reviewed and pass analysis.
 Then repeat the steps for the samples.
-See Appendix Ffor a reference of allelic ladders and positive controls. - 2.
-If there are two positive controls of the same date and time (i.e. high and normal), you can remove one by selecting it in the Samples tab of the Rroject Window, then from the pull down menu select Edit → Delete from Project → OK. - 3.
-In the Samples tab of the Project Window, select the sample rows you want to view (i.e. ladders, controls, or samples) then click the plot button to display the plots (Analysis → Display Plots of Ctrl+L).
-Use the shift key or the ctrl key to select multiple samples.
+See Appendix F for a reference of allelic ladders and positive controls. - 2.
+If there are two positive controls of the same date and time (i.e., high and normal), you can remove one by selecting it in the Samples tab of the Project Window, then from the pull down menu select Edit → Delete from Project → OK.

 4. In the "Samples Plot" window toolbar there is a Plot Setting dropdown list.
-For dentifiler and PowerPlexY, select "Analysis View."
+For identifiler and PowerPlexY, select "Analysis View."
 For Minifiler, select "Mini Analysis."
 This will label the peaks with base pairs, RFUs and allele name.